 Attic inspections will typically ensure adequate ventilation in the attic space and that any existing vents aren’t obstructed and sealed against rodents.
 Inspections will also look for any damage caused by water penetration from the roof or plumbing systems, search for any signs of rodents, and ensure that your insulation is sufficient and properly installed.

-To schedule your annual attic inspection today, contact us at Attic Construction.
+If you’re looking for “attic cleaning near me” or an annual inspection, contact us at Attic Construction today.
 With extensive experience inspecting and working in attics in the Southern California area, we’ll help you find any problems in your attic space and provide clear guidance on how you can address those issues.
 To learn more, contact us today!

 - “Inspecting the Attic, Insulation, Ventilation & Interior” https://www.nachi.org/documents2012/Inspecting_the_Attic_Insulation_Ventilation_and_Interior-revd-Oct-2012.pdf